 - Turn the dough out on a lightly floured board and knead in the last cup of flour.
 Divide the dough into seven equal pieces.
 (I use a scale for accuracy).

 - On a lightly floured surface, roll out one piece of the dough at a time.
 Use an 8″ round or square cake pan as a cutter.
 CHEF TIP: I find it easier to roll the dough out right onto a sheet of parchment paper, using the pan to cut around the dough, remove the excess dough, then lift the sheet of parchment paper with the trimmed dough on the baking sheet.
 You can fit two cookie disks on each baking sheet.

 - With a fork, dock (pierce) the cake disks over the entire surface.
 Repeat this process for all seven pieces of cake dough.

 - Bake for 7 – 10 minutes or until the cookie disk starts to turn a light golden brown colour.
 Let them cool.

 - In a heavy saucepan, combine the prunes (without pits), brown sugar, cinnamon, cardamom and cloves.

-- Bring the mixture to a boil and then turn the mixture down to a simmer and cook until softened (about 15 minutes).
+- Bring the mixture to a boil (don’t walk away at this point).
+Immediately, turn the mixture down to a simmer and simmer until softened (about 15 minutes).